emberjs/ember.js/README.md

 # How to Run Unit Tests

+1. Install Ruby and Rubygems.
+There are many resources on the web can help you to do so, one of the best ways may be [rvm](http://rvm.beginrescueend.com/).

+2. Install spade.
+Follow instructions on [its project page](http://github.com/strobecorp/spade).

+3. Install sproutcore-preprocessor via `spade install sproutcore-preprocessor`.

+3. Enter the following commands in your command shell:

-    cd amber
+        cd sproutcore20
         spade update
         spade preview

-Then visit: http://localhost:4020/tests.html?package=PACKAGE_NAME.
-Please 'PACKAGE_NAME' with the name of the package you want to run.
+4. Then visit: http://localhost:4020/tests.html?package=PACKAGE_NAME.
+Replace 'PACKAGE_NAME' with the name of the package you want to run.
 For example:

   * [SproutCore Runtime](http://localhost:4020/tests.html?package=sproutcore-runtime)
   * [SproutCore Views](http://localhost:4020/tests.html?package=sproutcore-views)